 It starts sooner than you think

-What I finally realized is that the Migraine attack started the minute I started getting mood swings and food cravings.
+I finally realized that the migraine attack started the minute I started getting mood swings and food cravings.
 Avoiding, resisting, or controlling these symptoms made absolutely no impact on the likelihood that I would soon be blinded by pain.
 The experts say that the headache phase of a migraine can last for up to 72 hours.
 Those three headache days are often preceded by two days of prodrome symptoms.
 The chemical processes in the brain begin two full days before we ever feel the pain.